jitinl/codekit-jsx-hack/readme.md

 ## Installation
 (you need to have node and npm installed)

+Install babel using
+`npm install -g babel`

 Create an installation folder and run
 `npm install codekit-jsx-hack`

 Open CodeKit, go to preferences > compilers > CoffeeScript , set it to use a custom compiler and choose the compiler to be `yourInstallationFolder/node_modules/codekit-jsx-hack/main.js`

 Set CodeKit to stop checking CoffeeScript syntax (For example: project settings>Languages>CoffeeScript>Check syntax with:Nothing)
 Disable source maps for coffeescript
 Rename all your `.jsx` files to `.coffee` so that CodeKit thinks they are CoffeeScript files